-Help a teen suffering from substance abuse by donating toward a white water rafting wilderness trip this summer!
+Help a teen suffering from substance abuse and isolation by donating toward a life-altering wilderness trip this summer!

-Last summer TAFS sent 32 teens on the trip, many from low income areas such as Sunnyside, Kashmere Gardens and South Park.
+Last summer, TAFS sent 20 teens on the trip, many from low-income areas such as Sunnyside, Kashmere Gardens, and South Park.
 TAFS is committed to providing the same recovery experience to all our students no matter what zip code they live in!

-Today we are reaching out to you to ask for your help in raising funds to offset the cost of a wilderness trip for 25 TAFS students to camp and white water raft the Arkansas River later this summer (DATES ARE STILL TO BE DETERMINED).
+Today we are reaching out to you to ask for your help in raising funds too ffset the cost of the wilderness trip for 25 TAFS students to camp, hike, and white water raft in Colorado.
 TAFS has a sliding scale that is used to determine tuition for our teens.
-Many of our current students are from lower income families that will need full scholarships in order to allow their children to attend the wilderness trip.
+Many of our current students are from lower-income families that will need full scholarships to allow their children to attend the wilderness trip.

 Donate today and help save a life!

 Executive Director, CEO